 In this Article

-The food that a baby consumes directly influences the ease with which they poop.
-There are some food substances which tend to constipate babies.
-This happens especially when babies start having solid foods.
-Read on to know about the various food substances that cause and relieve constipation in children and how you can ensure that your child has a good bowel movement.
+A child’s pooping habits will depend on his eating habits.
+There are some foods which tend to constipate babies, especially when you start giving them solid foods.
+Read on to know about the various foods that can cause and relieve constipation in children, and find out how you can ensure that your child has a good bowel movement.

 Foods That Cause Constipation in Infants

-If your child has just started eating solid foods and if you find your baby having difficulty in passing stool or has dry and hard stool, then it is a sign of constipation.
-There are many causes of constipation in babies, but it primarily depends on your baby’s fluid intake and diet.
-If you are checking your baby’s diet plan, then keep in mind this list of foods that may cause constipation in babies.
+If your child has just started eating solid foods and he is having difficulty in passing stool or has a dry and hard stool, then it is a sign of constipation.
+Baby’s fluid intake and diet will determine his bowel movements.
+Here is a list of foods that cause constipation in babies.

 1. Milk Protein

 Milk protein can cause constipation in babies.
-Milk proteins other than from breastmilk can cause this problem and parents need to be careful once you start giving them formula milk.
-Sometimes, babies even develop an allergy towards the protein present in the breastmilk, which may result in constipation.
+Milk proteins other than in the breast milk can cause this problem, and as a parent, you need to be careful once you start giving formula milk to your baby.
+Sometimes, babies may even develop an allergy to the protein present in breast milk, which may result in constipation.

 2. Formula Food

-Babies are often fed formula food in their early years.
-Formula food consists of ingredients that are difficult to digest, thereby causing constipation.
-Even formula milk contains complex proteins that cause hardening of the poop.
+Babies are often fed formula in their early years.
+Formula food consists of ingredients that are difficult to digest, which might result in constipation.
+Formula milk even contains complex proteins that may harden the poop and thus cause constipation.

-Rice and porridge are the two solid food for babies that most mothers begin with when considering solid foods.
-Some children find it hard to digest rice and may feel constipated.
+Rice and porridge are the two solid food for babies that most mothers think of introducing as the first food to their babies.
+But some babies may find it hard to digest rice and may feel constipated.

-Carrots, when given raw or in the form of juice is usually good for babies.
-But, if you are giving steam-cooked carrots to your baby then it may cause constipation.
-These steamed carrots tend to solidify the poop making it difficult for babies to excrete.
+Carrots, when given raw or in the form of juice, are usually good for babies.
+But, if you feed steam-cooked carrots to your baby, then he might feel constipated.
+Steamed carrots tend to solidify the poop making it difficult for babies to excrete.

-Apple is a well-known fruit to harden the stool.
-In fact, it is given as a home remedy for diarrhoea.
-Steamed apple, a popular baby food can cause constipation in babies.
-You should also avoid giving applesauce to your baby as it contains pectin protein, which hardens the stool.
+Apples are known to harden the stool so eating them while suffering from diarrhoea can help.
+But steamed apples, a popular baby food, can cause constipation in babies.
+So don’t give steamed apples to your baby.
+Also avoid giving applesauce to your baby as it contains pectin protein, which hardens the stool.

-Cheese is a very good source of many essential vitamins and minerals and is a superfood for babies.
-It is usually given to babies as a snack to munch on.
+Cheese is an excellent source of many essential vitamins and minerals and is a superfood for babies.
+It is usually given to babies as a snack.
 However, cheese is low in fibre and can cause constipation.

 8. White Bread

-White bread, made with all-purpose flour, is a processed form of grain and contains very low fibre as compared to its source.
-Fibrous foods are known to improve digestion; the white bread which lacks fibre in substantial quantity causes constipation in babies.
-It is also one of the primary foods that cause constipation in toddlers.
+White bread, made with all-purpose flour, is a processed form of grain and is low in fibre.
+Fibrous foods are known to improve digestion.
+However, white bread lacks fibre in substantial quantity and can cause constipation in babies.

 Yoghurt contains good bacteria that facilitate digestion.
 But, it also has a binding effect on food substances and sometimes may cause constipation in children.